Tips & Tricks for Imperator Rome (1.2 Cicero)28 Oct 2019 0

 Plan Goals Ahead of Time

-Also remember that, with the new Pompey update, important metrics such as Stability, War Exhaustion, and Legitimacy are no longer instantly fixed by actions but are affected by “ticking” ongoing modifiers.
+Also remember that, with the new Cicero update, important metrics such as Stability, War Exhaustion, and Legitimacy are no longer instantly fixed by actions but are affected by “ticking” ongoing modifiers.
 Play the careful dance of starting your remedial actions ahead of time so that you can head off crises in these fields.
 Plan your Omens ahead of schedule, for example, so that you are not caught flat footed with too low Stability or too high War Exhaustion later on.

 Take Advantage of Character Bonuses